pal772/Visit-Bristol/README.md

 # Site Overview
 Visit Bristol is a website that shows the top places to vist and to eat in Bristol.
 It also explains abit about the city, in the About content.
-This site is aimed at tourists and also locals looking for top attractions to visit, or a great place to eat.
+This site is aimed anyone looking to visit Bristol, and need some inspiration on places to visit, or a great place to eat.
 This website is created as my very first milestone project for Code Institute.

 # contents